grodansparadis/can4vscp_kelvin_ntc10k/README.md

 ![](./images/kelvin11.png)

-In the repository you find the development files for the Kelvin NTC10K module.
-The project is also the base for a VSCP implemention on a Microchip 18F PIC device together with the [Paris Relay Module](https://github.com/grodansparadis/can4vscp_paris).
+In this repository you find all development files for the Kelvin NTC10K module.
+The project together with the [Paris Relay Module](https://github.com/grodansparadis/can4vscp_paris) is the main examples for a VSCP implemention on a Microchip 18F PIC device.

 ## Abstract